 There are times when bloggers are so frustrated they are close to “tearing their hair out” when it comes to attempting to correctly format prose and poetry in the WordPress blogs.
-When they arrive in the support forum Volunteers steer them to the support documentation entry Formatting poetry.
+When they arrive in the support forum Volunteers steer them to the support documentation entry Advanced HTML.

 If you are formatting either text or poetry from within the Tiny MCE editor in your WordPress blog here is a summary of some handy tips.

-- In every theme here of which I’m aware, you will get double spacing between paragraphs.
-A single click of ENTER will give you a double spaced line.
+In some themes you will get double spacing between paragraphs ie. a single click of ENTER will give you a double spaced line.

-- If you are not getting double spacing between stanzas, then it could be that the the editor needs to be reset for “Paragraph” spacing.
-If that happens highlight all text in the editor, and from the “Format” pulldown on the left end of the lower row of icons in the Visual editor, select “Paragraph” and normal paragraph formatting will be applied.
+Having trouble?
+There may be times when the editor needs to be reset for “Paragraph” spacing.
+If that happens highlight all text in the editor, and from the “Style” pulldown on the left end of the lower row of icons in the Visual editor, select “Paragraph” and normal paragraph formatting will be applied.

 Space between lines

 No paragraph spacing in post-page editor

 Formatting text pt.
 1: blank lines, alignment, wrap-around, two columns